Missouri Inheritance Laws: The Hard Facts Every Family Has to Face

 What Spouses and Children Get

 The spouse and kids don’t wait in line—they’re at the head.
-Missouri inheritance laws is cut-and-dry about who gets first dibs:
+Missouri inheritance laws are cut-and-dry about who gets first dibs:

 • No children from old relationships?
 The current spouse inherits it all.
 Simple.